sbstjn/jwkserve/README.md

 ## Common JWKS Flow

-Assuming, you are writing a backend application and need to validate a JWT access token using JWKS, this is what you need to do (according to [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517) when dealing a JWT access token:
+When validating a JWT access token using JWKS per [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517):

-* Verify the token contains two period separators, and
+* Verify the token contains two period separators
-* Split the token into `Header.Payload.Signature` values.
+* Split the token into `Header.Payload.Signature` values
-* Base64 decode `Header`, `Payload`, and `Signature` , then
+* Base64 decode `Header`, `Payload`, and `Signature`
-* Use `kid` in `Header` object as reference for needed key.
+* Use `kid` in `Header` object as reference for needed key
-* Use `iss` in `Payload` to fetch the Discovery Endpoint at `/.well-known/openid-configuration` , then
+* Use `iss` in `Payload` to fetch the Discovery Endpoint at `/.well-known/openid-configuration`
-* Parse JSON structure and use `jwks_uri` property as location for public keys.
+* Parse JSON structure and use `jwks_uri` property as location for public keys
-* Fetch the provided JWKS Endpoint (usually at `/.well-known/jwks.json`), and
+* Fetch the provided JWKS Endpoint (usually at `/.well-known/jwks.json`)
-* Parse JSON structure and retrieve key with `kid` from JWT `Header` .
+* Parse JSON structure and retrieve key with `kid` from JWT `Header`

-When writing automated tests for valid or invalid authentication (and maybe authorization) flows, it can become quite annoying to always have a __real__ identity provider in place.
-That's where `jwkserve` comes in handy: `jwkserve` serves the needed endpoints and allows easy generation of generic claims and token structures.
+When writing automated tests for authentication and authorization flows, requiring a real identity provider adds complexity. `jwkserve` serves the needed endpoints and allows easy generation of generic claims and token structures.

 ## Installation